Portoviejo

 It serves as the main political and economical centre of the Portoviejo River valley, which also includes the cantons of Santa Ana and Rocafuerte, where about 110 km2 are cultivated every year.

 The city, which was affected by economic crisis in the eighties and nineties, is now recovering but severe budget limitations and a huge unemployment rate present difficulties for local authorities.

-Founded on March 12, 1535, it is one of the oldest cities in Ecuador and is the sixth largest of the country.
+Founded on March 12, 1535, it is one of the oldest cities in Ecuador and is the eighth largest of the country.

 Portoviejo is important for the cultivation of coffee, cattle and fishing and has a thriving agricultural-processing industry, with good road connections to Quito and Guayaquil.

 History

 Founded March 12, 1535, near the coast, by the Spanish captain Francisco Pacheco as "Villa Nueva de San Gregorio de Portoviejo", it was moved inland to its present site in 1628 due to Indian attacks.

 On April 16 and 17, 2016, a large earthquake with a moment magnitude of 7.8 struck the region.
 Portoviejo sustained over 300 fatalities and building damage.